choulab/lab-website/content/join/blank.md

 ## Postdocs

 If you are interested in our research and you have a recent PhD degree in chemistry, biochemistry, molecular or cell biology, proteomics/genomics, engineering, or computer science, please send Leo an email and discuss your research interests (also include your CV and contact details of three references).
-It would be great if you can suggest potential topics you would be interested to work on.
-You're not bound by this but it will provide a starting point of conversation.<br><br>
+It would be great if you can suggest potential topics you are interested in working on.
+You're certainly not bound by this, it is merely a starting point of conversation.<br><br>

 ## Graduate students